performance appraisal

 • Plan work objectives.

-• Communicate expectations to employees.
+• Clearly communicate expectations to employees.

 • Provide timely feedback.